-The custom built, 12-person TunnelSAFE Refuge Chamber was designed to meet project specifications, accommodating for tight spaces on the trailing gear of the 10 meters (32″) diameter Caterpillar Tunnel Boring Machine.
-Also maintaining close proximity to the working face and providing ease of use and an advanced level of safety for underground workers during an emergency.
+The custom built, 12-person TunnelSAFE Refuge Chamber was designed to meet project specifications, accommodating tight spaces on the trailing gear of the 10 meters (32″) diameter Caterpillar Tunnel Boring Machine.
+Also maintaining proximity to the working face and providing ease of use and an advanced level of safety for underground workers during an emergency.

 During MineARC Systems commissioning of the refuge chamber in March 2014, they provided maintenance and operational training to members of SNC-LAVALIN Constructors / SELI Canada Joint Venture (SSJV).
-SSJV is part of the Evergreen Line Rapid Transit (EGRT) Consortium that oversees construction of this transit rail project, both above and below ground.
+SSJV is part of the Evergreen Line Rapid Transit (EGRT) Consortium that oversees the construction of this transit rail project, both above and below ground.

-As an essential part of any progressive organisation’s emergency response plan, MineARC Systems Refuge Chambers provide a peerless level of safety to underground workers through constant innovation and improvement in modern refuge chamber technologies making the company a benchmark for industrial safety and quality engineering worldwide.
+As an essential part of any progressive organisation’s emergency response plan, MineARC Systems Refuge Chambers provides a peerless level of safety to underground workers through constant innovation and improvement in modern refuge chamber technologies making the company a benchmark for industrial safety and quality engineering worldwide.